 - Problem-Solving Capabilities: No industry or organization lacks challenges to its goals.
 In health care, administrators and managers must cope with problems that arise regarding various issues such as regulatory compliance, human resources issues and countless other potential obstacles.
 Problem-solving skills are crucial for these professionals.

 Whether you have your sights set on a career in healthcare management or healthcare administration, you can get started working toward your future at Grand Canyon University.
-You can choose from several health care degree options that will offer you the build the necessary skills and knowledge to make a positive impact in the lives of patients and healthcare staff members, including the Bachelor of Science in Health Care Administration or the Master of Business Administration (MBA) with an Emphasis in Health Systems Management degree.
-To learn more about the College of Nursing and Health Care Professions, click on the Request Information button on this page.
+You can choose from several healthcare degree options that will offer you the opportunity to build the necessary skills and knowledge to make a positive impact in the lives of patients and healthcare staff members.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.